MarcoSaguatti/Multimetric_analysis_of_automatic_contours/README.md

 ### Dice similarity coefficient

+## General informations
+All the code needed to run the program is stored in the [Hausdorff_Dice.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Hausdorff_Dice.py) script.

+[patients](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/tree/master/patients) folder contains three patients where the organ at risk were contoured manually and using a deep learning and a model based segmentation algorithms.

+[tests](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/tree/master/tests) folder contains the data required to run [Tests.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Tests.py).

+[Tests.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Tests.py) is the python script containing used for testing [Hausdorff_Dice.py](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/Hausdorff_Dice.py).

+[config.json](https://github.com/MarcoSaguatti/Hausdorff_Dice_Computation/blob/master/config.json) is a file containing the lists of manual segments names.
+If running the script new names for the five organs at risk are met they will be saved in this file.

 ## Prerequisites
 The entire program is written in [python](https://www.python.org/downloads/), thus, it must be installed to execute it (python versions previous to 3.9.1 and next to 3.9.16 were not tested).